TreeHacks/hardware_hackpack/README.md

 https://user-images.githubusercontent.com/93958307/209615678-ab9aa838-0db8-4334-8671-44983f771de6.mov

 #### Code
-Follow the code in the irmotor.py file.
+Follow the code in the irmotor.py file (leave the comments for now).
 Run the code either by saving it as main.py on the board or by running it through Thonny as we had done earlier with the 'blink' example.

 #### Demo